Texaco Star Theater: Television

 With Berle at the helm, Texaco Star Theater was largely credited with driving American television set sales heavily; the number of TV sets sold during Berle's run on the show was said to have grown from 500,000, his first year on the tube, to over 30 million when the show ended in 1956.
 Texaco Star Theater was also the highest rated television show of the 1950–1951 television season, the first season in which the Nielsen ratings were used.

 Uncle Miltie was far from alone in keeping the show alive and kicking.
 His support players included Fatso Marco (1948–1952), Ruth Gilbert as "Maxine", Milton's love-starved secretary (1952–1955), Bobby Sherwood (1952–1953), Arnold Stang (1953–1955), Jack Collins (1953–1955), and Milton Frome (1953–1955).
-The show's music was provided by Alan Roth (1948–1955) and Victor Young (1955–1956).
+The show's music was provided by Alan Roth (1948–1955) and Victor Young (1955–1956), with vocal work provided by the Kentucky Mountaineers, a country act that included (among others) singer Jean Valli.

 As phenomenally popular as Texaco Star Theater was, it was hardly an undisturbed appeal.
 "Berle presented himself as one part buffoon and one part consummate, professional entertainer—a kind of veteran of the Borscht Belt trenches," the Museum of Broadcast Communications would observe decades after the show left the air.
 "Yet even within his shows' sanctioned exhibitionism, some of Berle's behavior could cross the line from affability to effrontery.
 At its worst, the underlying tone of the Berle programs can appear to be one of contempt should the audience not respond approvingly.
 In some cases, this led to a surprising degree of self-consciousness about TV itself—Texaco's original commercial spokesman, Sid Stone, would sometimes hawk his products until driven from the stage by a cop.
 But the uneven balance of excess and decorum proved wildly successful."